Updated Jan 2020

 Practically every company, regardless of its marketing budget, is utilizing social media in some way.
 Why?
 Because it can be very effective, and — with the exception of ads and sponsored campaigns — engaging with your audience is free.
-Even with the paid social approach, which is more commonly needed due to changing algorithms, this approach can certainly cheaper than other advertising avenues.
+Even with the paid social approach, which is needed due to changing algorithms, this approach can certainly be cheaper than other advertising avenues.

 Social media’s lower price point, however, is exactly why so many marketers are using it poorly.
 Set a strategy before you start posting anything to LinkedIn groups, Twitter, Facebook pages, and other social sites.
 Take time to develop thoughtful social content that fits into your overall campaign while also engaging your audience in two-way conversation.
 Every post should have a purpose, and authenticity is critical.
 Additionally, don’t focus on the number of followers or page likes.
 A smaller, engaged audience is more powerful than a big headcount.